Remembering Charleston’s Liberty Tree, Part 1

 Before it adjourned from Liberty Tree in mid-December 1770, South Carolina’s “General Committee” resolved to end its boycott on most goods imported from Britain because Parliament had repealed most of the duties the colonists found so offensive.
 The import duty on tea remained, however, so the General Committee agreed to continue its 1769 resolution not to import that luxury beverage.
 Other colonies did likewise, and the years 1771 through 1773 passed in the peaceful avoidance of British tea in North America.
 When the British Tea Act of May 1773 attempted to force American colonists to receive unwanted shipments of that item, colonial protests once again erupted from Boston to Savannah.
 In response to the famous Boston Tea Party of December 1773, Parliament ratified the so-called Intolerable Acts in 1774 to punish the ungrateful Americans.
 In early March of that year, Lowcountry residents once again gathered at Charleston’s Liberty Tree for “a general meeting of the inhabitants” to discuss political matters in advance of a new legislative session.

 Back in 2018 I created a series of podcast essays about the initial steps towards armed rebellion in Charleston in the spring of 1775 (see Episodes 62–64).
 During my research for that series, which includes some background about the local political machinations of 1774, I didn’t find any further references to Charleston’s Liberty Tree.
-Have probed further into the archives for information about that famous tree, I think I have a better understanding of its virtual disappearance from the documentary record in months leading up to the spark of the American Revolution.
+Having probed further into the archives for information about that famous tree, I think I have a better understanding of its virtual disappearance from the documentary record in months leading up to the spark of the American Revolution.
 As a sort of conclusion for today’s program, I’ll try to summarize my thoughts on the role of Charleston’s Liberty Tree in the decade preceding the commencement of the War of Independence.

 The earliest-known political meetings beneath its live-oak canopy, as early as 1766, were informal, private, and small.
 They were organized and hosted by working-class tradesmen who eventually extended a cooperative hand to representatives of the more affluent merchant class.
 When the merchants and planters joined the humble mechanics at Liberty Tree in 1768 and then formed an “Association” in the summer of 1769, their discussions and cooperative resolutions were strictly extra-legal, and took place at a venue quite literally and appropriately outside the traditional halls of political discourse.
 As the path towards independence became clearer in the second half of 1774 and early 1775, however, discussions of liberty and political action moved into the mainstream of public discourse.
 Emboldened by a decade of protesting against various British transgressions, rebellious citizens met in July 1774 within the Exchange building—a place representing British authority—to voice their grievances.
 Members of the legitimate South Carolina Commons House of Assembly, meeting in the State House, used that official venue to form the extra-legal South Carolina Provincial Congress in January 1775.
 In March of 1776, that shadow assembly morphed into the South Carolina House of Representatives, which adopted a new constitution, elected its own president, and declared its independence from Great Britain.